konnecteam/ts-sequelize/README.md

 Independant version, no links with Sequelize anymore

-Sequelize is a promise-based Node.js ORM for Postgres, MySQL, SQLite and Microsoft SQL Server.
+ts-sequelize is a promise-based Node.js ORM for Postgres, MySQL, SQLite, Oracle and Microsoft SQL Server.
 It features solid transaction support, relations, read replication and more.

 [Changelog](https://github.com/konnecteam/ts-sequelize/releases)